-More silence from the DPRK on China this week, with a total output of only 4 stories compared to last week, which had five.
-Two of the stories this week were even just extensions from stories of weeks past, with no real news reported.
-These being: China Opposes U.S. Sanctions on Iran: FM Spokesman, and China Plans to Launch 30 Satellites This Year.
-China is sticking with its firm stance that unilateral sanctions are not the answer, and “rather render the situation tense” said Chinese Foreign Ministry Spokesman Liu Weimin.
-In terms of the satellite story, the last two satellites that China has launched seem to be part of their new 30-satellite goal.
-This is another ambitious project taken on by China as it continues to compete on the world stage both politically and technologically.
+More silence from the DPRK on China this week, with a total output of only four stories compared to last week’s five.
+Two of the stories this week were just extensions from stories of weeks past, with no real news reported.
+These articles were: China Opposes U.S. Sanctions on Iran: FM Spokesman, and China Plans to Launch 30 Satellites This Year.
+China is sticking with its firm stance that sanctions are not the answer to the Iranian nuclear issue, and would “render the situation tense” in the words of Chinese Foreign Ministry Spokesman Liu Weimin.
+In terms of the satellite story, the last two satellites that China has launched seem to be part of their new 30-satellite goal, an ambitious political and technological project taken on by China and discussed in its North Korean context last week by Scott Bruce.

 KCNA also published a story about Koreans in China calling for the punishment of Lee Myung Bak, president of the Republic of Korea.
-In the last few weeks, KCNA has published a myriad of stories about Koreans calling for the presidents punishment, but only this week have we seen the shift to Koreans in China specifically.
-The significance of this shift could be a government strategy to show KCNA readers just how far the unrest has spread, and that Koreans have united themselves against this perceived traitor.
+In the last few weeks, KCNA has published a myriad of stories about Koreans calling for the president’s punishment, but only this week have we seen the shift to Koreans in China specifically.
+The significance of this shift probably has less to do with North Korea’s attitude toward China than it functions as a means of showing KCNA readers just how far the unrest has spread, and that Koreans have united themselves against this perceived traitor.

 Finally this week, KCNA published a story about the Lunar New Year being celebrated in China.
 The most significant part of this story was the detailing of Wen Jiabao’s speech in which he called for “need to enhance sustainable economic and social development as well as place more importance on people's livelihoods, letting the people share the achievements of reform.”
-The part about the people sharing in the achievements of reform were particularly interesting as it shows China and its leaders are taking strides to put the people first, even saying that more importance should be placed on the people’s livelihoods.
+This nod to Wen Jiabao, who has had harsh words in the past for North Korean leaders about the need to about the people sharing in the achievements of reform were particularly interesting.
+Although it was far from representing a wholesale embrace of China and is far short of the commitment even of, say, inviting Ambassador Liu to an opera in Pyongyang, external observers of the DPRK scene for reform should probably not ignore this particular reference.

+- Evan Koepfler

 22 January 2012